 For decades, efforts to improve health outcomes in the United States have focused on health care access.
 While access is important, research shows that social, economic and environmental factors, such as living in a distressed community with high unemployment, lack of childcare options, limited transportation and high crime, have a more significant impact on a person’s health.
 Quality data is critical to better understanding social determinants of health and advancing health equity because it provides insight into where vulnerable populations live, where interventions should be targeted, what progress is being made, and when goals are achieved.

 That's why the Colorado Equity Compass, a collaborative comprised of Shift Research Lab, The Colorado Trust and Change Matrix, is developing a web-based open data platform of Colorado-focused, community-level health equity indicators that: brings to life the experiences of residents in communities experiencing inequities; provides compelling data describing those experiences; and shares stories of progress that can inspire change.
-To learn more about being a pilot community for the Colorado Equity Compass, download our brief below.

 Shift’s knowledge and experience has been instrumental in helping us develop a social determinants of health equity platform to inform the work of The Colorado Trust as well as others across the state.

 communities have been selected to pilot the Colorado Equity Compass.